appium/appium-uiautomator2-driver/docs/unlock/main.md

 #### pattern

 Assumes the the device is protected with a secret pattern.
-Check the example below for more details on the `appium:unlockKey` value for this particular unlock type, for example `729854163`.
+Check the example below for more details on the `appium:unlockKey` value for this particular unlock type.

 ##### Example